Beilinson-Bernstein localization over the Harish-Chandra center: Introduction

 \begin{thm} There is a monoidal equivalence between the Hecke category $\cH$ and $\D(G)$-linear endofunctors of $\cP$. \end{thm}

 \begin{remark} Specializing over subsets of the base $\fh^*$ immediately provides analogous assertions for monodromic $\D$-modules with prescribed monodromies. \end{remark}

-Observe that the adjoint $G$-action on $\fg$ naturally equips $\fU\fg\module$ with the structure of smooth $G$-category.
-As was emphasized in \cite{BD} (see also \cite{FG}), the localization and global sections functors commute with the corresponding smooth $G$-actions.
-Therefore, or as can be verified independently, the Weyl functor $\cW$ must be represented by an object of the Hecke category $\cH$.
+Observe that the adjoint $G$-action on $\fg$ naturally equips $\fU\fg\module$ with the structure of de Rham $G$-category.
+As was emphasized in \cite{BD} (see also \cite{FG}), the localization and global sections functors commute with the corresponding de Rham $G$-actions.
+Therefore, or as can be verified independently, the Weyl functor $\cW$ must be represented by an object of the Hecke category $\cH$ which we will also denote by $\cW$.
+It turns out to have a simple geometric description.